Lightstreamer/Lightstreamer-example-HelloWorld-adapter-php/README.md

     }
 }
 ```
-The Adapter's subscribe method is invoked when a new item is invoked for the first time.
-When the "greetings" item is subscribed by the first user, the GreetingsThread is resumed and starts to generate the real-time data.
+The Adapter's subscribe method is invoked when a new item is subscribed for the first time.
+When the "greetings" item is subscribed by the first user, the GreetingsThread is resumed and then it starts to generate the real-time data.
 If more users subscribe to the "greetings" item, the subscribe method is no longer invoked.
 When the last user unsubscribes from this item, the Adapter is notified through the unsubscribe invocation.
 In this case, the GreetingsThread is paused and no more events are published  for that item.
 If a new user re-subscribes to "greetings", the subscribe method is invoked again ad the process resumes the same way.

-The *StartServer* class is a simple utility which configures and starts a Server instances, which is the abstract class at the top of the hierarchy of the PHP classes implementing the ARI Protocol.
+The *StartServer* class is a simple utility, useful to configure and start a Server instances, which is the abstract class at the top of the hierarchy of the PHP classes implementing the ARI Protocol.
 ```php
 class StarterServer
 {